(A) Purpose

 professor.

-rank before which a faculty member may be considered for promotion to
+before which a faculty member may be considered for promotion to professor.
+The

-would justify the reduction in time prior to consideration for
+the reduction in time prior to consideration for promotion.

-based upon the achievements described in the dossier (refer to paragraph (I)(1)
+upon the achievements described in the dossier (refer to paragraph (I)(1) of

-of this rule (tenure/promotion dossier for tenure track faculty) according to
+this rule (tenure/promotion dossier for tenure track faculty) according to the

-the criteria and standards appropriate to the candidate's
+criteria and standards appropriate to the candidate's field.

-with the higher rank have been achieved.
-The tenure and promotions committee
+higher rank have been achieved.
+The tenure and promotions committee will

 member's letter of offer or any amendments thereto, and the annual written